 Are you ready to make your own cannabis-infused oil?
 You’re in the right place if you want something easy and effective.
 This step-by-step beginner’s guide will teach you how to make cannabis-infused MCT oil at home.
-Once made, this oil is versatile and can be used as a sublingual tincture or a base for many cannabis-infused recipes and topical preparations.
+Once made, this oil is versatile and can be used as a sublingual oil or a base for many cannabis-infused recipes and topical preparations.

-Features
+Article Features

 • Just two ingredients: cannabis flowers & MCT oil